Ayurvedic Yoga Massage Training Courses

 Each Module offers both theory and practice concentrated on a focused subject (see below).
 The anatomy, physiology, and pathologies related to the subject are explored using a variety of approaches: Multi-sensory exercises, palpation, coloring, molding, reviewing and analyzing relevant massage and stretching techniques.
 Additional topics related to therapists’ professional development are also covered.

-Subjects include: Spine, Pelvic Girdle, Shoulders, Knees, Upper Limbs, Lower Limbs, Facial Massage and Cranium, Visceral and more coming.
+Subjects include: Spine, Pelvic Girdle, Shoulders, Knees, Upper Limbs, Lower Limbs, Facial Massage and Cranium, Visceral and more in the future.

-These are guided learning hours which will count towards the future accreditation of the ARYM Therapist Diploma.
+These are guided learning hours which will count towards the future accreditation of the ARYM Practitioner Diploma.